 Creating a wide range of character's is the natural outcome of these very practical techniques.
 Whether playing the bully antagonist or the romantic lead, Ellmir was able to switch between these diverse character types with confidence.
 He has had a lot of fun using those skills and is regularly hired.

 Striving for perfection is another major destroyer of performance.
 An actor should never be striving to get it right.
 A much more productive ploy is to have fun enjoying being adventurous.

 Every big name actor plays brilliant surprises.
 They achieve those results because their experience and instincts guide them how to do it.
 This simple description of the biological and psychological mechanics of surprises enables every actor to play great surprises.

 Valuing Yourself is the Key

 "Good actors are people who are skilled at allowing themselves to be seen," that is Glenn Quinn's view.
-The actor's skill, he believes, is to place yourself in the circumstances and the relationships of the story and then trust your mind to examine the interactions before you.
-That freedom, that confidence to reveal yourself is the key to good acting.
+The actor's skill he believes, is to place yourself in the circumstances and the relationships of the story and then trust your listening.
+Your life experience and humanity will then do the rest.

 Simplicity - a Mind Management Skill

 Our minds and associated anxieties are very good at trapping us into over complicating our choices.
 It is no different for the actor.
 The path to good acting outcomes is to first make simple choices.
 This process is focused on de-cluttering understandings to enable simple practical choices to follow.